 Oh hey there hey!

 I love food.
 I’ve always loved food.
 And good food.
-Maybe it was my dad imparting some wisdom on me when I was very, very young — “Kathryn, never get separated from your lunch.”
-Maybe it was me seeing other pre-professional ballet dancers eat carrots and celery when I was chowing down a chicken salad sandwich and carrot cake and thinking, “WTF?”
+Maybe it was my dad imparting some wisdom when I was very, very young — “Kathryn, never get separated from your lunch.”
+Maybe it was me seeing other pre-professional ballet dancers eating carrots and celery when I chowed down a hearty sandwich and carrot cake and thinking, “WTF?”
 Regardless, I’ve always had a healthy obsession with food.
-I love creating recipes, experimenting with existing ones, and making food look pretty (because, let’s face it — so much of food is in the appearance and presentation).
+I love creating my own recipes, experimenting with existing ones, and making food look pretty (because, let’s face it — so much of food is in the appearance and presentation).

 I’m worn slap out.
 Hence, the name of this blog.
-The greatest joys of my life are my husband of 7 years, son (4) and daughter (2).
-We live in the Washington, DC metro region but I hail from Athens, Ga, the place that’s a slice of heaven on earth (Go Dawgs!).
-I incorporate my kids in the baking and cooking process much of the time, so most of my recipes are designed to not be terribly complicated and can be done while getting poked in the eye and tripping on small legos.
+The greatest joys of my life are my husband of 8 years, son (4) and daughter (2).
+We live in the Washington, DC metro region but I hail from Athens, Ga, the slice of heaven on earth.
+I’m a Georgia Bulldog through and through (Go Dawgs!) and you’ll find me cheering the Dawgs on every Saturday in the fall (and hopefully beyond!).
+I incorporate my kids in the baking and cooking process much of the time, so most of my recipes are designed to be simple and can be done while getting poked in the eye or tripping on small legos.